Matthew George "Matt" Reeves (born April 27, 1966 in Rockville Centre, New York) is an American director, screenwriter, and producer.

 Tropes associated with his works:

-- Downer Ending: His films usually feature one.
-With the exception of The Paulbearer which has a Happy Ending, and Dawn of the Planet of the Apes which leans more into Bittersweet Ending (although the next sequel War indicates a Happy Ending Override regarding it's human protagonist in a deleted scene).
+- Bittersweet Ending: His films usually feature one.
+With the exception of The Pallbearer which has a Happy Ending, and War for the Planet of the Apes indicates a Happy Ending Override regarding it's prequel's human protagonist in a deleted scene.

-- Early Installment Weirdness: His directorial debut was the romantic comedy The Pallbearers, starring David Schwimmer and Gwyneth Paltrow.
+- Early Installment Weirdness: His directorial debut was the romantic comedy The Pallbearer, starring David Schwimmer and Gwyneth Paltrow.
 His subsequent films have been much darker.

 - Hero Antagonist: In Dawn and War for the Planet of the Apes.
 The Police Officer in Let Me In counts as well.